miikasyvanen/ultimaker-cura-aarch64/README.md

 ```
 conan install . --build=missing --update -o cura:devtools=True -g VirtualPythonEnv
 ```
+#### Note: I tested clean build to 5.7.2 stable, and it did not create UltiMaker-Cura.spec file!
+Then I run with latter command and it create spec-file.
+After that building with 5.7.2 stable was successful.

 Once build hangs on PyQt6 license checking, stop building with 'Ctrl+C'